tizonia/tizonia-snap/README.md

 # Tizonia Snap

-A 'snap' package is now available for download from the snap store ('stable channel).
+A 'snap' package is now available for download from the snap store ('stable' channel).
 To install, make sure you have [snapd](https://docs.snapcraft.io/core/install?_ga=2.41936226.1106178805.1514500852-128158267.1514500852) installed on your system.
 Once 'snapd' is available, use this command to